-The Corporation is exposed to foreign exchange risk with respect to the interest associated with its notes, debentures and credit facilities denominated in US dollars.
+Cogeco Communications is exposed to foreign exchange risk with respect to the interest associated with its notes, debentures and credit facilities denominated in US dollars.
 The impact of a 10% increase in the exchange rate of the US dollar into Canadian dollar would increase the annual financial expense by approximately \$12.7 million based on the outstanding debt and swap agreements at November 30, 2021.

-Furthermore, a foreign currency exposure arises from the Corporation's net investment in its U.S. subsidiaries, as a result of the translation of the net investment into the Corporation's functional currency.
-A portion of the Corporation's net investment in its U.S. subsidiaries is hedged by the Corporation's US dollar denominated Senior Secured Notes, which the Corporation has designated as hedges of the net investment, while a portion is economically hedged by its U.S. subsidiaries' US dollar denominated First Lien Credit Facilities.
+Furthermore, a foreign currency exposure arises from Cogeco Communications' net investment in its U.S. subsidiaries, as a result of the translation of the net investment into the Corporation's functional currency.
+A portion of Cogeco Communications' net investment in its U.S. subsidiaries is hedged by Cogeco Communications' US dollar denominated Senior Secured Notes, which were designated as hedges of the net investment, while a portion is economically hedged by the U.S. subsidiaries' US dollar denominated First Lien Credit Facilities.